pzlav/time-sereies-prediction-in-ClickHouse/README.md

 Now train our models and store then in a memory engine table.
 <img src="images/q2.png" width=60% height=60%>

-More comments and details about the code can be found in the code https://github.com/pzlav/time-sereies-prediction-in-ClickHouse
+More comments and details about the code can be found here https://github.com/pzlav/time-sereies-prediction-in-ClickHouse

 ---